Glossary R +++ Popular Articles: 'Radome', 'Research', 'Radiation'

 Deutsch: Ressourcenmanagement / Español: Gestión de Recursos / Português: Gestão de Recursos / Français: Gestion des Ressources / Italiano: Gestione delle Risorse

-Resource Management in the Space industry context refers to the efficient planning, allocation, and utilisation of resources necessary for the successful execution of space missions.
+Resource Management in the Space industry context refers to the efficient planning, Allocation, and utilisation of resources necessary for the successful execution of space missions.
 These resources include materials, energy, finances, time, human expertise, and spacecraft capabilities.
-Effective resource management ensures that space missions, whether they involve satellite operations, manned missions, or deep-space exploration, are conducted within budgetary, technical, and environmental constraints, while maximising mission outcomes and sustainability.
+Effective resource management ensures that space missions, whether they involve satellite operations, manned missions, or deep-space exploration, are conducted within budgetary, technical, and environmental constraints, while maximising mission outcomes and Sustainability.

 Deutsch: Ressourcenknappheit / Español: Escasez de recursos / Português: Escassez de recursos / Français: Rareté des ressources / Italiano: Carenza di risorse